Arthur Hill

 A lot of fill black candlesticks

 Looking through the pre-defined scans page, it was surprising to see a high number of filled black candlesticks on Thursday.
 These candlesticks form when the close is below the open and the close is above the prior close.
-Even though the stock closed up for the day, the stock moved...
+Even though the stock closed up for the day, the stock...
 READ MORE

 MEMBERS ONLY